Celerway/metamorphosis/README.md

 Before running the tests run `failpoint-ctl enable`.
 Do not commit code without disabling the failpoints, `failpoint-ctl disable` will disable the failpoints again.

+Todo: Would be nice if the tests could make sure failpoints are enabled.
+If not, the tests will fail, which can cause confusion.

+### Todo: Use a docker container for mosquitto

+Currently, we rely on mosquitto being locally installed.
+Would be nice if we could fetch it with docker, like we do for Red Panda.

 ### Todo: Tls against Kafka

 We don't need this ourselves, but PRs are welcome.
 Should be too hard. #goodfirsttask